Vulnerability disclosure

 Past findings

-Section titled “Past findings”Two rounds of internal audits pre-1.0 found and closed issues across authentication, session handling, and event redaction.
-Full details in docs/SECURITY_AUDIT_PRERELEASE.md (intentionally public - transparency).
+Section titled “Past findings”Internal audit rounds prior to public release found and closed issues across authentication, session handling, and event redaction.
+Full details in docs/SECURITY_AUDIT_PRERELEASE.md (intentionally public for transparency).